Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/object-visibility.md

 ## Using Visibility

 One way to determine visibility is to assign a callback to `NetworkObject.CheckObjectVisibility`.
 This callback is invoked when new clients connect or just before the associated `NetworkObject` is spawned.
 Looking at the example below, we can see the callback includes a client identifier (clientId) value as a parameter which is used to determine whether the `NetworkObject` is visible to the client.
-If `NetworkObject.CheckObjectVisibility` is not assigned, then Netcode for GameObjects assumes it is visible to all clients.
+If `NetworkObject.CheckObjectVisibility` isn't assigned, then Netcode for GameObjects assumes it is visible to all clients.

 ### CheckObjectVisibility Callback Example
 ```csharp